DoshiTirth/Text-Classification-for-Spam-Detection/README.md

 ## Contributions
 - Applied hyperparameter tuning to XGBoost using GridSearchCV.
-- Built a real-time spam detection system with a Flask web interface.
+- Implemented reusable model and preprocessing pipelines.
-- Saved the trained model using pickle for reuse.
+- Saved trained models using `joblib`.

 ## Future Work
-- Experiment with advanced NLP models like BERT or GPT for improved accuracy.
+- Explore advanced NLP models like BERT for improved accuracy.
-- Incorporate a multilingual spam detection feature.
+- Expand to multilingual fake news detection.
-- Deploy the system online using platforms like Heroku or AWS for public use.
+- Test on larger, more diverse datasets.